Market research 101: Avatar interviews

 If you cannot find one single person who fits the avatar description, that could mean you’ll have to change said description.
 Because how will you be able to sell products or services to a whole group of people, if you don’t even know where to find a single one of them to interview?

-Maybe they’re just too busy to spend time being interviewed, they’re in someone else’s Facebook group (and you’re not allowed to conduct market research in that group), or some ethical or personal reason is keeping you from walking up to them and ask them for 20 minutes of their time.
+Maybe they’re just too busy to spend time being interviewed, they’re in someone else’s Facebook group (and you’re not allowed to conduct market research in that group), or some ethical or personal reason is keeping you from walking up to them and asking them for 20 minutes of their time.

 Sandrine | SmartAlpaca Marketing